pointlesspun/gg.json/readme.md

 	"Age": 43.1
 }
 ```
-Note that while out of the box XJSN supports this approach, it is not by default enabled for security reasons.
+Note that while out of the box gg.json supports this approach, it is not by default enabled for security reasons.
 If you want to use fully qualified types to be read and instantiated, create custom options and set the `AllowFullyQualifiedTypes` property to true (at your own peril).

 Another approach is to use a more readable Type alias: